Modal Verification Patterns for Systems Software: Contingency Decomposition of a System

+\paragraph{Shallow Modalities in Separation Logic} In a substructural setting~\cite{restall1993modalities,krebbers2017essence} the implication $\rightarrow$ is typically replaced with substructural implication $\sepimp$.
 This definition also reveals a subtlety about the denotation of assertions $\phi$ --- they are effectively \emph{predicates} of some kind, functions from some possible world into some logical algebra such as a BI-algebra~\cite{ohearn1999bunched}.
 Taking this interpretation literally gives rise to a convenient way to embed new modalities in \textsf{Iris} in a way well-suited to many use cases.
 If $B$ is a type with a BI-algebra structure, then any space of predicate functions (e.g., $\mathsf{val}\rightarrow B$ as a simplification) also carries a BI-algebra structure, lifted from $B$, often called the \emph{pointwise lifting} of the algebra.
-A number of projects for for systems software verification now take advantage of this, explicitly or implicitly lifting the BI-algebra structure from \textsf{Iris} itself to \textsf{Iris} predicates used as assertions within modalities.
-Connecting this to \textsf{Iris}'s typeclasses for interactive proofs~\cite{krebbers2018mosel,krebbers-17} then permits working within the embedded logic as in \textsf{Iris}.
+A number of projects for systems software verification~\cite{tejthesis,perennialgit,tejperennial19,larsnextgen25,fsl,fsl++,derekrustbelt20,kuru2025modalabstractionsvirtualizingmemory,amalreal2024} now take advantage of this, explicitly or implicitly lifting the BI-algebra structure from \textsf{Iris} itself to \textsf{Iris} predicates used as assertions within modalities.
+Connecting this to \textsf{Iris}'s typeclasses for interactive proofs~\cite{krebbers2018mosel,krebbers-17} then permits working within the embedded logic just as if working in \textsf{Iris}.

 In addition, the modal definitions themselves may represent ownership of resources in a substructural setting~\cite{restall1993modalities,dovsen1992modal,kamide2002kripke}.
 This allows modalities to simultaneously represent ownership of certain resources used for interpreting the modality itself, as well as whatever resource ownership is implied by the modal argument.